Brennan Poole: 2026

+Poole returned to Alpha Prime for a third consecutive full season in 2026.

+In the season opener at Daytona, Poole recovered from an early spin to finish 12th.
+In the July race at Atlanta Motor Speedway, Poole took the white flag in the lead but crashed while battling Nick Sanchez and Carson Kvapil, finishing 17th.

 Craftsman Truck Series

 2015

 In 2015, Poole made his Truck Series debut at Las Vegas Motor Speedway, driving the No. 21 Chevrolet for GMS Racing, where he qualified fifteenth and finished eleventh.

 2018

-On October 31, 2018, it was announced Poole would return to the series for a one-off race with NextGen Motorsports in the No. 35 Toyota Tundra.
-His fifteenth-place finish was encumbered due to the team violating rule 20.3.4 in the NASCAR rule book.

-On November 2, 2018, Poole announced he would return with NextGen Motorsports in the No. 35 at Homestead-Miami Speedway for the Truck Series season finale.
-He finished nineteenth after dealing with a stuck accelerator during the race.
+Poole made two starts for NextGen Motorsports in 2018, finishing 15th at Texas Motor Speedway and 19th at Homestead-Miami Speedway.

 2019

 On January 28, 2019, Poole announced a full-time schedule with On Point Motorsports for the 2019 NASCAR Gander Outdoors Truck Series, driving the No. 30.
 Poole finished in the top ten for the first time after avoiding late attrition at Texas Motor Speedway early in the season.
 The team later scaled back its effort due to sponsorship concerns.

-After having to miss Kansas due to a lack of sponsorship Poole and On Point returned at Charlotte, they would top the board going fastest in final practice, and qualify seventeenth, and using a chassis from 2007, dealing with a broken sway bar after it broke at the beginning of the race, and missing half of his shocks, Poole finished second to Kyle Busch.
+After missing Kansas because of a lack of sponsorship, Poole and On Point returned at Charlotte.
+Poole was fastest in final practice, qualified seventeenth, and finished second to Kyle Busch despite mechanical problems during the race.

-On July 11 at Kentucky Speedway, Ben Rhodes made contact with Poole while Rhodes was running second in third and fourth turns.
+On July 11 at Kentucky Speedway, Ben Rhodes made contact with Poole while Rhodes was running second in the third and fourth turns.
 Both drivers acquired enough damage to make additional pit stops.
-After the race, Rhodes attempted to charge Poole, irate that in his eyes a slower truck cost Rhodes a shot at a NASCAR playoffs berth, which would have come with a win.
+After the race, Rhodes confronted Poole, saying that the contact had cost him a chance to win and secure a playoff berth.